valderan/simple-logger/docs/en/api_security.md

 - **How do I view active locks?** Temporary and permanent IP bans are visible via `GET /api/settings/blacklist`; login lockouts still live in memory and expire automatically.
 - **Are system logs written when an IP is banned?** Yes. `blacklistGuard` records every denied request, and administrative changes to the blacklist are logged inside `logger-system` as well.
-- **What happens if I add a banned IP to the allowlist?** Access is restored after the cache refresh (up to one minute) or immediately after restarting the API.
-It does not clear login lockouts — you must wait or restart the service.【F:api/src/api/middlewares/ipWhitelist.ts†L12-L37】【F:api/src/api/utils/loginAttempts.ts†L11-L38】
+- **What happens if I add a banned IP to the allowlist?** The allowlist only disables the rate limiter.
+Blacklist bans and login lockouts still apply until the block expires or is removed.【F:api/src/api/middlewares/ipWhitelist.ts†L31-L39】【F:api/src/api/middlewares/blacklistGuard.ts†L8-L37】【F:api/src/api/utils/loginAttempts.ts†L11-L38】
-- **How do I clear a block caused by invalid UUID spam?** Add the sender IP to `Whitelist` and fix the UUID on the client.
-Wrong UUIDs are also logged in `logger-system`, aiding diagnosis.【F:api/src/api/controllers/logController.ts†L52-L59】
+- **How do I clear throttling caused by invalid UUID spam?** Fix the UUID on the client and optionally add the sender IP to the allowlist so requests are not rate-limited while debugging.
+Validation errors are written to `logger-system` for investigation.【F:api/src/api/controllers/logController.ts†L52-L59】【F:api/src/api/middlewares/ipWhitelist.ts†L31-L39】

 ## Security layers in the project